Compiled and Edited by

 Carrie Cooper, 2nd Soprano, Desert Voices, Tucson, AZ

 The following tips are from the ChorusWomen e-mail discussion list.

 Before trying to memorize a piece think about how you pick up and process information.
 Are you an auditory learner (you can hear a song on the radio and soon sing along without much thought to the words or tune)?
 Or are you more of a visual learner (you learn faster by looking at the words, creating an outline or visualizing the page in your mind)?
 Most of us use a combination of both techniques but may have a preference toward one of the other.

-- Especially if you are an auditory learner bring a tape recorder to rehearsals
+Especially if you are an auditory learner bring a tape recorder to rehearsals and use it!

 Don't try all these ideas at once!
 Experiment and choose the ones that work for you.